coronatorid/core-onator/README.md

 1. Go with a version of 1.14.6 or higher
 2. MYSQL
 3. Redis
+4. Kafka & Zookeeper
-4. Altair, used for API gateway and authentication service.
+5. Altair, used for API gateway and authentication service.
 You can install it by clone it in [here](https://github.com/coronatorid/altair)

 ### Installation